-• You must be at least 18 years of age to get a CDL or a commercial driver's permit after having passed the appropriate knowledge exams.

-• You must be at least 21 years old to haul hazardous materials or to drive interstate.
+- You must be at least 18 years of age to get a CDL or a Commercial Learner's Permit (CLP) after having passed the appropriate knowledge exams. - You must be at least 21 years old to haul hazardous materials or to drive interstate.